andrei-balescu/learning-courses/youtube.com/Master Design Patterns & SOLID Principles in C# - Full OOP Course for Beginners/SolidPrinciples/readme.md

 # Single Responsibility Principle
 A class should only have one reason to change, meaning that it should have one responsibility or purpose.

+# Open / Closed Principle
+Software entities (classes, modules, functions etc.) should be open for extension but closed for modification.